QiangAIResearcher/hier_stance_detection/README.md

 #
-This is the source code of the model in the paper "paper-From Stances’ Imbalance to Their Hierarchical Representation and Detection"
+This is the source code of the model in the paper "From Stances’ Imbalance to Their Hierarchical Representation and Detection"